shostakm21/PracticalComputing_2022/README.md

 ### 20220901

-- First day of Git training (Key to use:  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 )
+- First day of Git training
 - Learned about cloning, committing, pushing, and some markdown

 To make a file for Git use